 How and why was this part of American history, and more importantly African-American history so forgotten?
 We always see African-Americans portrayed throughout media as slaves, athletes or musicians, but many of the stories we see showcase us in subservient roles.

 Why and when are we going to take more pride and ownership in the stories we tell the next generation?
-Show visual examples its possible for us to become Multimillionaires and Billionaires outside of playing sports.
-I’m not knocking playing sports, but sports and music shouldn’t be the main examples of how African Americans can be successful.
-We have the ability to invent new technologies, patent new ideas, license technology for products we use daily, and build disruptive businesses, effecting how we live and think today.
-We’ve done many of these things in our past but most of us still don’t know or realize that.
-Why?
+How will we show that it is possible for us to become multi-millionaires and billionaires outside of playing sport?
+I’m not knocking playing sports, but sports and music shouldn’t be the main examples of how African-Americans can be successful.
+We have the ability to invent new technologies, patent new ideas, license technology for products we use daily, and build disruptive businesses that change how we live and think today.
+We’ve done many of these things in our past, but most of us still don’t know or realize this.

-- Pawhuska was the seat held by the Osage County which sounded Indian to me.
+- Pawhuska was the seat held by Osage County, which sounded as if it had Native America origins

 - The location of Black Wall Street resided was further north from the capital of Oklahoma.

 As a resident of Austin, TX, I immediately thought that the location of Black Wall Street showed signs of gentrification.

 Could this be true?
 Stay tuned for the next piece in this series.